wp-plugins/wp-custom-taxonomy-meta/readme.txt

 Plugin to add custom meta fields within built in and custom taxonomies.
 Simply add the desired fields by going through WP-admin -> Settings ->Taxonomy Meta .

 == Screenshots ==

-1.Settings page where you can add the custom fields
+1. Settings page where you can add the custom fields
 2. Example of the custom fields under the general category fields